 Like what, you ask?
 Well, as it happens, I’ve put together a short list of things I miss most about those days.
 Funny how that works, eh?

 You know, back when MTV actually showed music videos.

 Bonnie Tyler asks, “Where have all the good men gone, and where all the gods?
 Where’s the streetwise Hercules to fight the rising odds?”
 That’s an excellent question, Bonnie.
 I sense a distinct lack of street toughs these days, too.
-It seemed like in the 80s that the bandana-clad denizens of the streets were the coolest, most loyal people you could ever hope to meet.
-Sure, you might have demonstrate your street cred or ‘heart’ to with them with an impromptu dance-off or blistering guitar solo, but once you were in good with them, you had nothing to fear.
-Luckiest were those street toughs who managed to impress the even rarer street goddess, who had short black hair, wore fingerless gloves and either a suit jacket with padded shoulders and the sleeves rolled up or lots of really bright eye shadow (maybe both).
+It seemed like in the ’80s that the bandana-clad denizens of the streets were the coolest, most loyal people you could ever hope to meet.
+Sure, you might have to demonstrate your street cred or ‘heart’ to them with an impromptu dance-off, or blistering guitar solo, but once you were in good with them, you had nothing to fear.
+Luckiest were those street toughs who managed to impress the even rarer street goddess, who had short black hair, wore fingerless gloves, and either a suit jacket with padded shoulders and the sleeves rolled up or lots of really bright eye shadow (maybe both).

 2.)
 Uber-Quotable Movies

 The ’80s were replete with dialogue that was either so incredibly memorable or so over-the-top ridiculous that it left an impression long after seeing it in the theatre or watching it on VHS.
 These are the movies that work their way into your everyday lexicon, the ones you find yourself reciting without even realizing it.
 While movies before and after this time still have plenty of pithy one-liners, the ’80s seems (to me, at least) to have the greatest concentration of movies with start-to-finish quotability.
 Here are my favorite examples: